 - Beekeepers can select up to 3 apiaries to be sampled twice a year (late spring & early fall).

 - 10 colonies per apiary are inspected for disease and Varroa samples are taken.

 - 1 pooled live bee sample is taken per apiary for the analysis of Nosema, AFB, EFB, and viruses.

-isual colony inspections.
-Our job is not to interfere or police beekeeper’s management strategies but to provide guidance.
+We will provide guidance on best management practices based on your results and our understanding of your IPM plan.
+Our job is not to interfere or police beekeeper management strategies but to provide guidance.

 All sampling visits are scheduled with the beekeeper in advance and beekeepers are always welcomed (and encouraged) to join us in the field, give us a call, or email with questions!

-No problem.
-We also offer a self-sampling option, at a discounted rate.
-Beekeepers participating in the self-sampling program will receive all sampling supplies, instructions and mailing labels in advance.
+The self-sampling option is offered at a discounted rate.
+Beekeepers participating in the self-sampling program will receive all sampling supplies, instructions, and mailing labels in advance.

 Colony health monitoring makes a difference!
-Beekeepers in the U.S participating in a similar disease monitoring program reported an average winter loss of 10% lower than beekeepers that do not use the TTP services.
+Beekeepers in the U.S participating in a similar disease monitoring program reported an average winter loss of 10% lower than beekeepers that do not use monitoring programs.